6upernova/Super-Mario-Bros-Java/Readme.md

 # Super Mario Bros - Java Implementation

 Welcome to my implementation of **Super Mario Bros** in Java! 🎮✨ This project was developed as part of a group assignment for the course *Tecnología de Programación* at the Universidad Nacional del Sur.
 It showcases the development of a 2D platformer game inspired by the iconic Mario series.
-It demonstrates the application of object-oriented programming principles, design patterns, and custom game mechanics to create an engaging gaming experience. 🎉🌟
+It demonstrates the application of object-oriented programming principles, design patterns, data structures and various other programming techniques.
 ---

 ## Table of Contents